showell/PipeDent/readme.md

 p
   | You can see a full example here:
 p
-  a href="https://github.com/showell/PipeDent/blob/master/build_readme/build.coffee" | Full Example
+  a href="https://github.com/showell/PipeDent/blob/master/build_readme/build.coffee" | Building a Readme dynamically p
-p
   | Here is an example PipeDent translation:
 div